axon4/ping-pong/README.md

-# Ping Pong
+# Ping-Pong

-* Take a trip down memory lane with this classic game of Ping Pong.
+* take trip down memory-lane with this classic game of Ping-Pong
-* Play against the computer and try to outsmart its artificial intelligence.
+* play against computer and try outSmart its artificial-intelligence

 ## Stack